 Advisors, whether Davis & Elkins College appointed or not, are expected to maintain the privacy of the records shared with them.
 These records may not be shared with third parties, disclosed publicly, or used for purposes not explicitly authorized by Davis and Elkins College.
-Advisors will be asked to sign
+Advisors will be asked to sign Non-Disclosure Agreements (NDAs).

-The 2023 Annual Security and Fire Safety Report was originally issued to the campus community in October 2023 and a revised version issued February 9, 2024.
-Non-Disclosure Agreements (NDAs).
 Davis & Elkins College may restrict the role of any Advisor who does not respect the sensitive nature of the process or who fails to abide by privacy expectations.